plutov/packagemain/26-self-hosted-container-registry/README.md

       - 5000
 ```

 The password file is used to authenticate users when they push or pull images from the registry.
-You can create a password file using the `htpasswd` command.
+We should create a password file using the `htpasswd` command.
 We also should create a folder for storing the images.

 ```bash
 cd ~